What would it mean to “vendor” culture?

 (I should say that Fraidycat will sometimes wipe your RSS subscriptions clean; rather than classify this as a crippling bug, I take it as a helpful reminder to frequently export backups.)

 Another thing I want to do is point out the multiple modes of communication involved in the Lego construction above.
 A few days ago, I sent Alan an email with a link to another post of mine prompted by one of his; I used the subject line “manual trackback,” a reference to the old protocol by which blog posts could “tell each other” about such cross-links.
 The protocol was ultimately a failure, overcome by spam, and it occurs to me… maybe that particular kind of mechanization was, and is, a mistake.
 Why not switch to other channels when appropriate?
-Why not augment publishing with conversation—braid them together?
+Why not augment publishing with conversation —

 The final thing I want to do is celebrate the spirit Alan brought to this whole thread.